-Once again Kate goes shows her thrifty nature, opting for recycled style with one of her most notable looks, the Reiss Nanette dress, for today’s Canada Day celebrations.
+Once again, Kate opted for a recycled style with one of her most striking looks, the Reiss Nanette dress, for today’s Canada Day celebrations.

-Kate’s fascinator wowed the crowds, the Maple Leaves on top are a wonderful way to acknowledge her hosts.
+Kate’s fascinator wowed the crowds, the Maple Leaves on top are an excellent way to acknowledge her hosts.

-UPDATED 8pm EDT 7.1.2011: We believe the Duchess was actually wearing the Albini Square Cut Court Shoe as seen at Hobbs.
+UPDATED 8pm EDT 7.1.2011: We believe the Duchess was actually wearing the Albini Square Cut Court Shoe, as seen at Hobbs London.

 The shoe is leather, comes in red or black and

 is was very reasonably priced; it is was on sale for £54.00, it was originally £135.00.
 Unfortunately, the shoe is already sold out online.

 Today’s ‘new’ jewelry is the enormous diamond Maple Leaf Brooch.